 Although it has been some time since I last wrote you, I have been up to date on your and your husband’s state of health through your mother.
 It has become an understanding that when we are together she tells me of your letters and always beams with happiness that she can tell me good news.
 To remember our children takes most of the time of our thoughts.
 Your mother is astoundingly spright and her serenity and calmness are always a positive example for me.
 But the basis of such nature must be inborn.
 Your aunt Frieda is a loyal life partner to your mother, distributing love and care for nieces and nephews from the heart.
 They both live in a large room that, separated, serves as living and sleeping quarter and is still roomy.
 You would find many old acquaintances in furniture, pictures, etc. and take in the comfort of this home.
 In this respect, therefore, you need not worry. “

 The good-hearted Hedwig Frankfurter obviously sees to it that Sophie’s daughter Emmy be reassured about her mother’s situation.
+Mrs. Frankfurter however must have been realizing that Nazis would censor the incoming letters.
 The narrowed and improvised circumstances, however, under which Sophie and Frieda are living become very apparent.
 The descriptions do not seem to apply to the Fruehlingstrasse home but rather to the house on Moerikestr.
 30 where the sisters were forced to move in December of 1941.

 From Hedwig Frankfurter’s letter dated 22 July 1942 it can be seen where now Sophie Bodenheimer had to move.